 The statue of Alexander the Great is situated at the seaside promenade of Thessaloniki.
 It represents the Macedonian king Alexander the Great riding Voukefalas, the horse that accompanied the general on his campaigns for 20 years.

 The inauguration of the statue took place in 1974 and today is placed on a 5-meters high pedestal made out of dark-colored marble that comes from Melissochori of Thessaloniki.
 The statue itself weighs 4 tons and is 6 meters high.
-Furthermore, some meters west of the statue someone can distinguish an embossed representation of the "Battle of Issus" where Alexander the Great won the Persian king Darius lll at the battlefield.
+Furthermore, some meters west of the statue someone can distinguish an embossed representation of the "Battle of Issus" where Alexander the Great won the Persian king Darius the third at the battlefield.